OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_in_Java_Cheat_Sheet.md

 /*Create a XML document builder factory*/ DocumentBuilderFactory dbf = DocumentBuilderFactory.newInstance();

-/*Disable External Entity resolution for differents cases*/
+/*Disable External Entity resolution for different cases*/
 //Do not performed here in order to focus on variable resolver code
 //but do it for production code !